How To Read Books If You Hate Reading

 Every day business gurus tell you to that reading books is the key to success.

-There is a good chance you’ve already tried reading, only to find out how boring it is and how much you hate doing it.
+And probably you’ve already tried reading, only to find how boring it is and how much you hate doing it.

-If that’s your case, you are in the right place.
+If that’s you, you are in the right place.

 I had always hated reading, in fact, in school, I used to be the kid that hadn’t opened a single book during the summer and was proud of it.

-All that changed last year when I decided to push myself and figure it out.
+All that changed last year when I decided to push myself and figure it out on the go.

-I quickly found out that motivation isn’t enough and you need a good reason to be able to get through all the moments you’d want to throw the book out of the window.
+I quickly found that motivation isn’t enough and you need good reasons and habits to get you through the moments you’d want to quit.

 We’re all different.
-Some of us have tried reading once, found that’s boring and then proudly wear the badge for years.
+Some of us have tried reading once, found that’s boring and then proudly wore that badge for years on.

 Others, never really tried it or became traumatized by a school teacher and never stopped to perceive reading as this thing I hate with a passion.